-The application for the 2018 Selection Process for the Young Professionals Program is open from June 14 – July 28, 2017.
-Please, make sure you meet all the eligibility requirements before you start the application process.
+The application for the 2018 Selection Process for the Young Professionals Program is now closed.

 NEW!
 Check out the Facebook Live: Q&A with World Bank Young Professionals Program for useful tips and information.

 The Young Professionals Program (YPP) is a starting point for an exciting career at the World Bank Group.

 It is a unique opportunity for younger talent who have both a passion for international development and the leadership potential to grow in fascinating top technical and managerial roles in the World Bank Group (WBG).
 The program is designed for highly qualified and motivated individuals skilled in areas relevant to WBG technical/operations such as economics, finance, education, public health, social sciences, engineering, urban planning, agriculture, natural resources and others.

 To be competitive for this highly selective program, candidates need to demonstrate a commitment to development, proven academic success, professional achievement, and leadership capability.